Cultural Awareness as an Edge

 Professionals develop this edge through observation and time.

-How to build cultural awareness yourself
+How to build cultural awareness

 This is a skill, not a shortcut.

-Professionals build it by:
+Build it by:

-• watching how narratives spread
+Watching how narratives spread

-• noticing who stays quiet and who speaks
+Noticing who stays quiet and who speaks

-• observing reactions during stress
+Observing reactions during stress

-• tracking who survives multiple cycles
+Tracking who survives multiple cycles

 Over time, patterns become obvious.

-Culture determines whether a setup follows through or fades.
+Professionals understand: culture determines whether a setup follows through or fades.

 Ignoring it removes an entire layer of information.

-Final reframe
+The reframe

 Technical skill gets you entries.
 Risk management keeps you alive.
 Cultural awareness keeps you ahead.